pgRouting/workshop/docs/source/chapters/shortest_path.rst

 ...............................................................................

 .. rubric:: Walking back to the hotels after having the beer (in seconds).

+.. thumbnail:: /images/pedestrian-route2.png
+  :width: 300pt
+  :alt: From the hotels, going to the brewry

 * All pedestrians are starting from vertex ``13009``.
 * Pedestrians want to go to locations ``3986``, ``9411``.